opensciencegrid/dosar/docs/Materials/04-TipsandTricks.md

     && ( TARGET.HasFileTransfer )# %RED% Only run on a computer that can accept your files. %ENDCOLOR%
 </code></pre>

-What else can you find that's interesting in the !ClassAd?
+What else can you find that's interesting in the ClassAd?

 ## Removing jobs